ihsn/SDCPractice/utility.rst

 usefulness of the anonymized data for statistical analyses by end users as well as the validity of these analyses when performed on the anonymized data.
-Disclosure risk and its measurement are defined in Chapter 4 of this guide.
+Disclosure risk and its measurement are defined in the Section `Measure Risk <measure_risk.html>`__ of this guide.
 In order to make a trade-off between minimizing disclosure risk and maximizing utility of data for end users, it is necessary to measure the utility of the data after anonymization and compare it with the utility of the original data.
-This chapter describes measures that can be used to compare the data utility before and after anonymization, or alternatively quantify the information loss.
+This section describes measures that can be used to compare the data utility before and after anonymization, or alternatively quantify the information loss.
 Information loss is the inverse of data utility: the larger the data